 You invite users you know to Alarmhandler.
-All users in the system will validate the specified email, and home owners are also requested to validate the ownership of the physical address.
+All users in the system will validate the specified email.
 In Alarmhandler, you can trust users to be who they say they are.

 Securing central data

 To prevent leakage of critical data, the system is built so that they’re not stored centrally, e.g. we do not store your credit card information in our system, nor your password, and no uploaded images remain on our mail server for more than a few seconds.
 If you use Alarmhandler to control your SMS alarm, the PIN code is never sent to our servers.
 We’ve done the utmost to limit and secure centrally stored data as much as possible.
 Your data is securely stored in the Amazon cloud.
 Your recordings are automatically deleted after 30 days, no action required – but you can also delete them sooner in the app.

 Securing the data on your phone

 Just like your online banking app, our alarm app is locked with a PIN code.
 After three attempts to unlock the app, your user is logged out and all data inside the app is wiped.